 Our preferred method of getting around the city is via GRAB taxis.
 Just like Uber, GRAB taxis are requested via a mobile app.
 What we like best about GRAB is that we can clearly define where it is we want to go, the fare is displayed prior to booking and we can track our driver for pick up and en-route.
 The fares are extremely affordable, with most rides costing less than a couple of dollars.

 Chiang Mai can be reached by plane, train, bus or car.
-We have only traveled to the city via plane (we are JetSetting Fools, after all!).
+We have only traveled to the city via plane (we are JetSetting Fools, after all!) and have arrived from Phuket as well as Siem Reap, Cambodia.
 Airfare within Thailand (and all of Southeast Asia) is usually quite low – and considering convenience and safety, we think flying is the best choice for long-distance transport.
 Travelers can search for the best routes and cheapest flights on SkyScanner.

 We think the best place to stay in Chiang Mai is the Old Town.
 Both times we visited the city, we found places to stay in Chiang Mai City Center – and, honestly, can’t imagine staying elsewhere.